-3. Learn about how this property was used as a ranch, movie studio and film set.
+3. Learn how this property was used as a ranch, movie studio and film set.

 The property has gone through many lives, first used a ranch, then a silent movie studio in the 1920s.

-In 1927 a property developer graded the canyon's slopes to build a resort, and inadvertently created a water catchment area that became the scenic lake, but plans for the resort were later abandoned.
-In the 1940s it was used as a film set, then finally became the Self Realization Fellowship in 1950.
+In 1927 a property developer graded the canyon's slopes to build a resort, and inadvertently created a water catchment area that became the scenic lake.
+However, plans for the resort were later abandoned.
+In the 1940s the property was used as a film set, then finally became the Self Realization Fellowship in 1950.

 4. Step inside the windmill, with a peaceful chapel inside representing all five religions.

 Visitors can sit and meditate inside the quiet interior of the chapel that Paramahansa Yogananda once presided over.
-A row of pictures at the front of the chapel represents the five major religions of the world; islam, judaism, christianity, hinduism, and buddhism.
-The chapel is open to everyone.
+A row of pictures at the front of the chapel represents the five major religions of the world; islam, judaism, christianity, hinduism, and buddhism, and the chapel is open to everyone.

 5. Stroll by the vintage houseboat at Lake Shrine, now used for meditation sessions.

 Some of the quirky buildings around the Fellowship are relics from its earlier days as a movie set.
-In the 1940s, the property was owned by the Superintendent of Construction for 20th Century Fox, Everett McElroy.
-He imported the houseboat from Lake Mead near Las Vegas, and constructed a 16th century replica of a Dutch windmill.
+In the 1940s, the property was owned by the Superintendent of Construction for 20th Century Fox, Everett McElroy, who imported the houseboat from Lake Mead near Las Vegas, and constructed a 16th century replica of a Dutch windmill.